Sherwood Technologies Logo About SherwoodSearch our SiteContact SherwoodThe Sherwood Library of KnowledgeGo Home

 So, you think, what is wrong with sending this message, better safe than sorry, right?
 Well, think about it for a minute.
 When you receive one of these messages don't you begin to worry?
 Think about all the people you needlessly worry when you pass along the message.
 In fact, what you are really doing is something like saying loudly, There MAY be a FIRE!
 Hopefully, you wouldn't want to do that.

-What's worse is that all this extra traffic (the technical term for messages being sent on the Internet) slows down everything for everyone.
+To further make matters worse, all this extra network traffic (the technical term for anything sent on the Internet) slows down everything for everyone.
 Indeed this traffic jam is the same as the one on the highway at 5 o'clock.
-At some point all this extra traffic may cause the need to add more bandwidth (like adding more lanes) for no real reason.
+At some point all this extra traffic requires more bandwidth (like adding more lanes - or - can you say G3, G4, G...20?) for no real reason.
 And that costs all of us more money.
 Think about that the next time you pass along one of these fool-makers.

 Check It Out

-Top of Page Have Comments or Questions?
+Top of Page Have a Comment or Question?
 Let us know with E-mail or Feedback